awjh-ibm/chaincode-contract-tutorials/simple-asset.md

 ### Adding functions to manage our asset
 Functions that are to be exported to our chaincode must act against a struct embedding contractapi.Contract and must be made public.
 They also must fit a specific format, they may take in zero or more arguments and return zero, one or two values.
 The arguments taken in can be any of the following:
-- *contractapi.TransactionContext
+- *contractapi.TransactionContext (or a custom TransactionContext extending this)
 - string
 - []string

-Any number of string parameters may be taken in however only zero or one parameter may be of types *contractapi.TransactionContext and []string.
-There is also the limitation that if a parameter of type *contractapi.TransactionContext is taken in then it must be the first parameter in the definition.
+Any number of string parameters may be taken in however only zero or one parameter may be of each of the types TransactionContext and []string.
+There is also the limitation that if a parameter of type TransactionContext is taken in then it must be the first parameter in the definition.
 If a parameter of type []string is taken in this must be the last listed parameter in the definition.

 Functions can be defined to return zero, one or two values.
 These can be of types:
 - string